 Since this term will be a test period, prepare them for changes.
 Protocols can shift depending on the state of public health.
 Help your child concentrate on things they can control like keeping themselves safe, treating others with kindness and doing their schoolwork.

-Your kids should have easy access to sanitizing products like hand wash, soap and wipes.
+Your kids should have easy access to masks and sanitizing products like hand wash, soap and wipes.
 Hand washing should be done properly (at least 20 seconds) and often.
 Make plans for their lunch/snacks.
 Lunch boxes or packaged food should be easy to open so they won’t need help from others to unwrap or cut their food.
 Remind them not to share food, drinks or utensils with others.

 Teach them a routine upon coming home.
 Their bags, coats and other items should be stored in one place.
 Ask them to wash their hands before interacting with family members or pets.